 With the incision made, Dr. Marshall will cut away excess fat or remove it with liposuction.
 The supporting tissue inside your arm will be tightened and reshaped, and your skin will be smoothed over your arm’s new contour.
 Excess skin will be removed.

 Dr. Marshall will give you specific instructions on how to care for your incision as it heals.
 This may include an elastic bandage around your arm to minimize swelling, and medications to help relieve pain and avoid infection.
 Most people recover from arm lift surgery in about four to six weeks.
 Patients can help ensure their results are long-lasting with a healthy diet and exercise.
+As with any cosmetic medical procedure, results vary from patient to patient.

 Visit our Animated Video Library to view 3d animations on our various procedures.